Round 2 of my favorite Thanksgiving recipes!

 - Lightly dust the pastry with flour and then roll the pastry gently to seal the perforations.
 Using a paring knife, gently cut a ½-inch border into the pastry, being sure to not cut all the way through.
 This will create a sort of rim to hold in all the filling and apples.

-Spread the brown butter filling evenly over the pastry, being sure to stay within the border.
+- Spread the brown butter filling evenly over the pastry, being sure to stay within the border.

-- Bake the tart for 30-35 minutes or until the pastry is golden brown around the and the apples are tender.
+- Bake the tart for 30-35 minutes or until the pastry is golden brown around the edges and the apples are tender.
 Some of the filling is likely to overflow in spots – don’t worry!
 This is OK.
 Most of the filling will firm up and bake with the apples.

-While the tart is baking, whisk together the jam and liqueur in a small saucepan until the jam is melted.
+- While the tart is baking, whisk together the jam and liqueur in a small saucepan until the jam is melted.
 Brush the mixture over the entire tart once it comes out of the oven.